willaguiar/ASC_and_heat_transport/README.md

 Only use IAF cycle 3, we have daily temp, salt, uhrho_et, vhrho_nt.

 We need:
-* Contour data for 3 different isobaths: 700m, 1000m and 1500m.
+* Contour data for 3 different isobaths: 650m, 1000m and 1500m.
 * Daily ASC speed on all isobaths, with depth coordinate.
-Also subset this so we have monthly data.
+Also subset this so we have monthly data. _1000m now computed._
 * Daily cross slope heat transport on all isobaths, with depth coordinate.
 Also subset this so we have monthly data.

 ## Dimensions to explore